Today’s Wonder of the Day was inspired by syed. syed Wonders, “How do I make a game?” Thanks for WONDERing with us, syed!

 They can also be lots of fun to play with!
 If you’ve ever done a crossword puzzle or a word search, you know word games can be fun.
 Today’s Wonder of the Day is about a specific type of wordplay that kids love: anagrams!

 An anagram is a word game that involves rearranging the letters of a word or group of words to make a new word or group of words.
-The only rule: you have to use all the original letters just once.
+There is only one rule.
+You have to use all the original letters just once.

-Rather than simply coming up with any new word or group of words, people who love anagrams challenge themselves to come up with anagrams that in some way comment on or reflect the subject.
+People who love anagrams don’t simply come up with any new word or group of words.
+Instead, they challenge themselves to make anagrams that in some way comment on or reflect the subject.
 For example, “the eyes” can be rearranged into “they see.”
 Or “listen” can be rearranged into “silent.”

 Anagrams have also often been used to disguise names or to create aliases.
-Harry Potter fans probably already know that “Tom Marvolo Riddle” is really “I am Lord Voldemort.”
+Harry Potter fans probably already know that “I am Lord Voldemort” is really “Tom Marvolo Riddle.”
 In fact, historians have traced the origin of anagrams back to the time of Moses, when anagrams were used to discover the hidden meaning behind names.

 Anagrams are fun to do on their own.
 But they’re also a part of many other types of word games.
-If you’ve ever played Boggle, completed the Jumble in a newspaper or tried your hand at a cryptic crossword puzzle, you’ve used anagrams as part of those games.
+Have you ever played Boggle?
+How about completing completed Jumble in a newspaper?
+Have you tried your hand at a cryptic crossword puzzle?
+You’ve likely used anagrams as part of those games.